Anna Kalinskaya: 2025: First WTA 1000 doubles title, Washington final

+2026: French Open quarterfinal

+In February at the Qatar Open, Kalinskaya defeated Jéssica Bouzas Maneiro, 12th seed Emma Navarro and seventh seed Elina Svitolina to reach the quarterfinals, at which point she lost to 14th seed Karolína Muchová.

+Seeded eighth at the Charleston Open, she received a bye in the first round and then recorded wins over qualifier Viktoriya Tomova and Paula Badosa to make it into the quarterfinals, where she lost to fourth seed Iva Jovic.

+At the French Open, Kalinskaya reached the quarterfinals at this major for the first time with a fourth round win over Anastasia Potapova in a deciding third set super-tiebreak.
+She lost in the last eight to qualifier Maja Chwalinska in straight sets.

+Seeded fifth at the Washington Open, she defeated qualifier Daria Kasatkina and Janice Tjen to make it through to the quarterfinals, at which point her run was ended by top seed Jessica Pegula.
+At the US Open, Kalinskaya overcame ninth seed Elina Svitolina en route to the fourth round, where she lost to 26th Emma Navarro.

 National representation

 Billie Jean King Cup

 Kalinskaya during the 2020-21 Billie Jean King Cup alongside her doubles partner Anna Blinkova (right) when Russia won the edition.

 She received her first Fed Cup nomination for the Russia Fed Cup team in the 2017 Fed Cup World Group II, but was only selected for the dead doubles rubber, which she won with Anna Blinkova.

 She made her Fed Cup live rubber debut at the 2018 Fed Cup World Group II, losing to Magdaléna Rybáriková.

 Kalinskaya again represented Russia at the 2020 Billie Jean King Cup, helping her country get to the finals by winning the decisive doubles rubber with partner Anna Blinkova.

 Personal life

 Kalinskaya briefly dated Nick Kyrgios in 2020.
 She also dated fellow tennis player Jannik Sinner.
-She has a dog, Bella, an English cream dachshund, who sometimes travels to competitions with her.
+She has a dog, Bella, an English cream dachshund, who often travels to tournaments with her.

 Career statistics

 Grand Slam tournament performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.